ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 - **Active To** - The termination date of the worker's activity in the warehouse.
 This can be NULL for workers who are still active and have not been terminated previously.

-- **User** - Identifies the user account linked to the worker, typically used for logging in and performing tasks within the warehouse system.
+- **User** - Refers to the user account associated with the worker, primarily used for logging in and executing tasks within the warehouse system.
+This includes only internal and virtual users.

 ### Policies